Jowar Ki Raab Recipe

 Give Dhungar

 Step 5: Heat a charcoal over a direct flame until it is red hot.
-Keep a bowl in the center of the raab and keep the hot charcoal in the bowl.
+Keep a bowl in the center of the raab, and place the hot charcoal in it.
 Drizzle 1 teaspoon of ghee over the coal.

 Step 6: Then immediately close the lid.

 Step 7: Let it rest for 10 minutes.
 Remove the bowl and discard the coal.
 Mix the raab well.
 Serve hot or at room temperature.
-Before serving, drizzle some ghee and roasted cumin powder.
+Before serving, drizzle with ghee and sprinkle with roasted cumin powder.
 You can also garnish it with chopped cilantro.

 Other Rajasthani Recipes We Recommend